VirtualVortex/UtilityBaseAI/README.md

 ## Utility Based AI for FPS Enemy AI

 In this project I will be creating an artefact using an AI technique called Utility Base Systems for the enemy AI in an FPS game.
-The AI will be able to move towards the player, try to shoot the player, Take cover, self heal, use heal stations and flank the player
+The AI will be able to move towards the player, try to shoot the player, throw grenades,Take cover, self heal, use heal stations and flank the player

 ## Poster